glaux/drupal8docker/README.md

 Find the container ID by running `docker container ls`.

 Exec into the container by running `docker exec -ti xyz /bin/bash` where `xyz` is the first couple of digits in the ID hex.
 Now you can drush.

+### About

+This project was created out of the [frustrations of getting drush to work with docker](https://stackoverflow.com/a/46322540/1685346).
+Feel free to use this project as you see fit without guaranties of any kind.